 To enable you to get the most out of your studies we encourage you to share with the University if you have a specific learning difficulty (i.e. dyslexia or dyspraxia), long term medical condition, physical disability, mental health conditions or hearing/visual impairment.
 Other students may think they have dyslexia or dyspraxia.

 Therefore you are encouraged to complete the Learner Support Self Assessment Form to:

 Please note: You may have already been in contact with Learner Support but completion of this form allows us to gather the most recent information and enables us to collect disclosure information.

 Students with a disability, including dyslexia, may be eligible for support through the Disabled Students’ Allowances (DSA).
 These allowances are intended to assist UK students with disabilities who are studying in Higher Education.
 The award is intended to help meet the extra costs of studying that students may face as a direct result of a disability or specific learning difficulty, and also to help students study on an equal basis with other students.
-This allowance is not income dependant.
+This allowance is not income dependent.

 The following videos provide further information about the DSA process.